 Endless Possibilities to Change Treatment Parameters.

-Using magnetism as an energy source in developing effective therapies has added complexity due to its many treatment parameters.
-These treatment “windows” include magnetic field strength, frequency, alternating pole orientations, magnetic field gradients, field penetration, location to target tissue and treatment duration.
-Adjusting the “dose” of any of these parameters can alter the clinical benefits.
-In reality, with relatively few clinical trials having been completed with static magnets, this is a field still in its embryonic stages.
-However, abundant anecdotal evidence and promising research already undertaken fuels the expectation of better treatments that will improve people’s lives and make more efficient use of health budgets.
+Adjusting the “dose” of any of these parameters can change the effects experienced by the user.
+In reality, with relatively few clinical trials using static magnets having been completed, this is a field still in its embryonic stages.
+However, there is abundant anecdotal evidence with case studies, this combined with the promising research already published fuels the expectation of better treatments that will improve people’s lives and make more efficient use of health budgets.

 In the zone is a term commonly used in athletic circles where a focus achieves increased levels of performance.
 A parallel exists with static magnetic fields, which are said to operate within electrotherapeutic windows.
 When magnetic field therapy is “in the zone”, the therapeutic effects can be life changing as in the case of John.